mantidproject/mantid/docs/source/algorithms/LoadRaw-v3.rst

   Workspace has 2890 spectra
   Is detector 1001 a monitor?
 True
-  Workspace contains 35 logs
+  Workspace contains 33 logs
-  Workspace has property INT1: True
+  Workspace has property INT1: False

 **Example 2: load without the logs**